kumudug/laravel-dev-env-docker/README.md

    - Now if you visit `http://localhost:8000/` you should see the Laravel app
    - Stop using `docker-compose down`
    - Added php and mysql as dependencies to server container so we can use `docker-compose up -d server`
+   - Force reevaluate whether the images needs to be rebuild `docker-compose up -d --build server`
+* Fixed up the artisan and npm containers as well.
+You can test them
+   - `docker-compose run --rm artisan migrate`